Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: The calibration CUSUM chart

 During the monitoring phase, event data $y_t$ and recalibrated predictions $p_t$ are collected, a CUSUM statistic is computed, adaptive control limits are computed, and these statistics are compared prospectively until such a time that the chart signals.
 Details follow.

 We let $t=1,2,\ldots$.
 Let $n_t \geq 1$ be the number of independent trials at timepoint $t$.
 For example, a variety of sensors may generate an image at the same time point and all of these images would be simultaneously considered.
+The value $i$ indexes the trials that happen within time $t$, where each trial is either an event $y_{it}=1$ or a non-event $y_{it}=0$.
 Let $p_{it}$ be the probability prediction of trial $i$ at time $t$ for $i=1,\ldots,n_t$.
 These $p_{it}$ values arise from the combined training and calibration assessment steps described in Section \ref{sec:calib_bgrd}.
-Let $y_{it} =1$ if the event $i$ occurs at time $t$ and $y_{it}=0$ otherwise.

 First we consider the joint density of event data at time $t$ under the hypothesis that the model predictions are calibrated at time $t$.
 We let $\bm{y}_t = (y_{1t},\ldots,y_{n_t t})$ represent the set of trials at time $t$, and $\bm{p}_t= (p_{1t},\ldots,p_{n_t t)}$ the corresponding set of predictions.
 We define $f_c(y_{it})$ as the probability density function corresponding to $p_{it}$ being well calibrated for $y_{it}$.
 If $p_{it}$ is a well calibrated prediction for event $y_{it}$, then $y_{it}\sim \text{Bernoulli}(p_{it}$), and